raghav4/yearbook-backend/README.md

 - Change the current working directory `cd yearbook-backend`
 - Install all the dependencies by running `npm i`
 - Update the environment variables by creating a `.env` file similar to [`.env.example`](https://github.com/raghav4/yearbook-backend/blob/master/.env.example)
-- Run the server with `pm2` using the command `pm2 start index.js` to start the server.
+- Run the server with `pm2` using the command `pm2 start index.js`.
 - Visit the server at [http://localhost:3000](http://localhost:3000)
 - Stop the server using `pm2 kill`.